EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Registry.json.md

 # Registry.json

-**Zero-ui** maintains a `registry.json` file that stores information about various components.
+**Zero-UI** maintains a `registry.json` file that stores information about various components.
 The schema for this file is defined in TypeScript as follows:

 ```typescript
 type Variant = {